aws/eks-anywhere/docs/content/en/docs/tasks/workload/loadbalance/kubevip/arp.md

 7. Expose the hello-eks-a service

     ```bash
-    kubectl expose deployment hello-eks-a --port=80 --type=LoadBalancer --name=hello-eks-a
+    kubectl expose deployment hello-eks-a --port=80 --type=LoadBalancer --name=hello-eks-a-lb
     ```

 8. Describe the service to get the IP.
 The external IP will be the one in CIDR range specified in step 4

     ```bash
-    EXTERNAL_IP=$(kubectl get svc hello-eks-a -o jsonpath='{.spec.externalIP}')
+    EXTERNAL_IP=$(kubectl get svc hello-eks-a-lb -o jsonpath='{.spec.externalIP}')
     ```

 9. Ensure the load balancer is working by curl'ing the IP you got in step 8